madelineattableau/TC2019/LODS instructions.md

 In this part you will learn:
 1. How to do a basic t-test.
-2. That Trekkies are superior in R and Python to Star Wars fans.
+2. How to make a more educated bet on a horse race derby.

 ![p-values...](https://imgs.xkcd.com/comics/p_values.png)

 Here's your first tasks for this session:

 1. Please start by opening this file: `R ...
 You Ready for Python - Starter.twbx`
-2. Move to the tab **Entry** and fill out the survey.
-If you are done hit the button to move on.
+2. If a pop-up window appears with some confusing looking code, press enter.
-3. Login to PostgreSQL with username `questionnaire` and password `tce2019berlin`
+3.

 >[!alert] It is time to choose your profession!
-Please follow the outline below to connect to a RServe or TabPy!
+Please follow the outline below to connect to a RServe or TabPy! need to add gif here
 !IMAGE[Choose wisely!](choose-r-or-python.png)

-4. Click the R or Python button on the dashboard **Entered** to proceed.
+4. Click on the R: Results Text or the Python: Results Text sheet.
+You will start the exercise here.

 You are now at the results page.
 The t-test should be evaluated here.
 To get started on the first exercise you can move to the sheet **R: Result Text** if you are an R user or to **Python: Result Text** if you are a Pythonista.